pagkly/Zed/Investopedia3/Working Capital (NWC).md

 ## The Formula for Working Capital

-To [calculate the working capital](https://www.investopedia.com/ask/answers/071114/how-do-you-calculate-working-capital.asp), compare a company's current assets to its current liabilities.
+To [[calculate the working capital]](https://www.investopedia.com/ask/answers/071114/how-do-you-calculate-working-capital.asp), compare a company's current assets to its current liabilities.
 Current assets listed on a company's balance sheet include cash, accounts receivable, inventory and other assets that are expected to be liquidated or turned into cash in less than one year.
 Current liabilities include accounts payable, wages, taxes payable, and the current portion of long-term debt.
 Current assets are available within 12 months.
 Current liabilities are due within 12 months.

 The standard formula for working capital is current assets minus current liabilities.